mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

    Do not display column headers.
 This option applies only for CSV and TAB output.

-.. option:: --port-range
+.. option:: --port-range=start:end

-   The port range to use for finding running servers in the form start:end.
-   Applies only to Windows and is ignored if :option:`--show-servers` is not specified.
-Default is 3306:3333.
+   The port range to check for finding running servers.
+This option applies only to Windows and only if :option:`--show-servers` is given.
+The default range is 3306:3333.

 .. option:: --server=<server>